aly-wu/BeMusic/README.md

 ProfileFrame:

-    Displays a given user's profile, the month's calendar with the songs they listened to, rating and nicheness score
+    Displays a given user's profile, the month's calendar with the songs they listened to, rating and nicheness score, as well as the buttons needed to transition to and from screens

 ## Contributors